matkoniecz/gramps/README.md

  https://gramps-project.org/wiki/index.php?title=Gramps_4.2_Wiki_Manual_-_Manage_Family_Trees#Archiving_a_Family_Tree
  Only rcs is needed, NO python bindings are required

-* **pillow**
+* **Pillow**

- Python Image Library is needed to crop images and also to convert non-JPG images to
+ Pillow the friendly Python Image Library is needed to crop images and also to convert non-JPG images to
- JPG so as to include them in LaTeX output.
+ JPG so as to include them in LaTeX output. (https://python-pillow.org/ with python-pillow, python3-pillow as typical package names)
- (For Python3 a different source may be needed, python-pillow, python3-pillow or python-imaging)

 * **GExiv2**